-2022/2023 Potential Topic Requests Торіс Description Source Туре Ran Audit (424A.014, subd.
-1) Consider increasing the threshold at which an audit is required.
-The current threshold is \$500,000 in either special fund assets or liabilities.
-VFRAs Broad Policy Change 3 Board of Trustees (424A.04) Consider allowing more than one trustee on the board of a relief association that pays monthly benefits to be a retired member.
-Working Group Limited Policy Change 15 Defined Contribution Plans (424A.016, subd.
+2022/2023 Potential Topic Requests Topic Description Source Type Ran Topic Source Type Rar 3 Audit (424A.014, subd.
+1) VFRAs Broad Policy Change Board of Trustees (424A.04) Consider allowing more than one trustee on the board of a relief association that pays monthly benefits to be a retired member.
+Working Group Limited Policy Change Defined Contribution Plans (424A.016, subd.
 4) 3.
 Consider how frequently account balances and investment return allocations must be determined in a DC plan.
 For example, must account balances be determined prior to a mid-year payout?
 Must investment returns be allocated on at least a monthly basis?
-OSA Broad Policy Change 4 Definitions (424A.001) 4.
+OSA Broad Policy Change Definitions (424A.001) 4.
 Update the definition of "volunteer firefighter" and add definitions of "paid-on-call," "part-time," and "full-time/career" firefighter and the definition of "combination fire department" that the Working Group agreed upon.
-VFRAs In Progress 1 Disability Insurance (424A.05, subd.
+VFRAs In Progress Disability Insurance (424A.05, subd.
 3) Dissolutions (424B.22) Clarify that the requirements of Section 424B.22 apply to relief associations that are involuntarily dissolved.
-VFRAs Limited Policy Change 9 Considering adding language that defines how general fund assets may be disbursed for relief associations that dissolve.
-OSA Limited Policy Change 8 8.
-Clarify whether relief associations that are dissolving can pay supplemental benefits to survivors of firefighters who were younger than 50.
-DOR Limited Policy Change 14 Investment Report Card (424A.095, subd.
-2) Consider changing the certification language so that the "relief association," rather than the "relief association's board of trustees," certifies to the OSA that the board has reviewed the investment report card.
-OSA Limited Policy Change 5 Investments (356A.06, subd.
+VFRAs Limited Policy Change Considering adding language that defines how general fund assets may be disbursed for relief associations that dissolve.
+OSA Limited Policy Change Clarify whether relief associations that are dissolving can pay supplemental benefits to survivors of firefighters who were younger than 50.
+DOR Limited Policy Change Investment Report Card (424A.095, subd.
+2) Investments (356A.06, subd.
 7) Review international securities language.
 Consider defining "developed," "emerging," and "horizon" markets.
-OSA Limited Policy Change 10 Considering authorizing investment in below investment-grade domestic government bonds.
+OSA Limited Policy Change Considering authorizing investment in below investment-grade domestic government bonds.
 (The investment would count toward the 5% portfolio limit on below investment-grade bonds.)
 OSA ?
-1